 Contact a DUI Lawyer in Granite City, IL Today

 If you or a family member have been charged with DUI in Granite City, IL, you need to take action right away.
-DUI charges can move quickly, and the penalties — including jail, license revocation, and a lifelong criminal record — can stay with you.
-You need a DUI lawyer in Granite City, IL who can get involved right away and start building your defense.
+DUI cases move fast, and the consequences — like jail, losing your license, and a permanent record — can affect your life for years.
+You need a DUI defense attorney in Granite City, IL who can act fast and start protecting your rights.

 We are here to protect you at every stage — from your initial arrest to license reinstatement to courtroom defense.
 Contact us online or call (314) 900-HELP today to start building your defense.
 We represent people facing DUI charges in Granite City, IL and throughout Southern Illinois.